The Western Rite

 The sacrament of Marriage is the union of a man and a woman before God with the purpose of following Christ and his Gospel and, when possible, raising up a faithful, holy family through that union.

-If you are thinking about getting married, please contact one of our priests and make an appointment to see him, or send a general enquiry to the Diocese email: mail@metbritain.org.
+If you are thinking about getting married, please contact one of our priests and make an appointment to see him, or send a general enquiry by email.

 Holy Unction (Annointing of the Sick)